 Home improvement loans work best for short-term expenses.
 Home equity loans/HELOCs tend to come with repayment periods of anywhere from 15 to 30 years.
 If you are at all unsure if you will continue to live in your home past retirement, but still want to plan just in case, we recommend a home improvement loan.

 Best for you: home equity loan/HELOC, government assistance, reverse mortgages

 At this point, you may need renovations for the direct purpose of aging in place.
 For example, AARP recommends that older homeowners install nonslip flooring as well as a low rise shower with a no-step entry.

 But how can you finance these renovations after retirement?

 For many retirees, Social Security is their only source of steady income.
 But you may still be unsure about where you want to live — and it might be more difficult now to begin the renovation process.
-Even if you have a pristine credit score, it’s usually harder for retirees to find the most favorable loans.

 It’s still possible to fund a home improvement project after retirement, but you’ll need a different strategy.
 Taking out a home improvement loan may result in higher payments than you can afford.
 Instead, consider capitalizing on your hard work.